SS New York Saloon Passenger List – Southampton to New York, 29 September 1896: Nobility, Financiers & Cultural Luminaries at Sea

 - Miss Lea

-- Miss Elizabeth Lea
+- Miss Elisabeth Lea

 - Mr. George Lauder

-- Mrs. Lauder
+- Mrs Lauder

 - Miss Harriet Lauder